AlexZhao/UmbrellaFirewall/README.md

 Within MainRouter

-Bhyve has limitation only works on X86 architecture currently.
+Bhyve has limitation only works on X86 architecture currently, Linux DMZ can base on physical machine connected to the same internal network.

                      Modem